Search

 Bipolar disorder symptoms are characterized by dramatic mood-swings that range from highs (otherwise known as mania) and lows (otherwise known as depression).

-After all, adolescents are a demographic that is already naturally at a disadvantage regarding living with a mental illness as severe as manic depression.
+After all, adolescents are a demographic that is already naturally at a disadvantage regarding living with a mental health condition as severe as manic depression.
 As to why teens particularly struggle with the throes of mental illness the answer is perhaps said best by using their own words:

 “ being a teenager kind of sucks a lot of the time.”